juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ### Advanced

-The pre-defined `DependencyContainer` type can be used to store bindings suitable for injection.
+The predefined `DependencyContainer` type can be used to store bindings suitable for injection.
 A custom container type can be created however by implementing the `IDependencyContainer` interface.

 ## Contexts & Installers

 A dependency injection context defines _when_ and _who_ will be injected with the resources bound to a container.
-For example, this toolkit has three pre-defined contexts to start out with:
+For example, this toolkit has three predefined contexts to start out with:

 * The `GlobalDependencyContext` exists during the game's lifetime.
 Ideal for resources that should always be available.
 * The `SceneDependencyContext` exists on a per-scene basis.
 It's constrained to objects found in the scene it operates in.